- If your child is not going to be at school please use the Report an Absence feature within Hero or phone the school office before 9:00am.

 Scholastic Book Club keeps the reading momentum rolling all year long by providing children and families with regular access to age-appropriate and affordable books.
 Our school benefits too!
 We earn 20% in Scholastic Rewards on all Book Club orders which helps us purchase additional learning and literacy resources.
 The easiest way for parents to order and pay for LUCKY Book Club is online.
 Visit www.scholastic.co.nz/loop or download the LOOP apps to get started.
 Order forms with cash or cheques (payable to Scholastic New Zealand) can be returned to the school office.
-Current issue: 5.
-The deadline for orders to be returned to the office has closed but orders can be made online up until Saturday 16 September.

 Parents are to fill out a Bus Enrolment Form and deliver it to the school office as soon as possible, making sure all details are entered including a full physical address with a RAPID number.
-The school office then forwards your enrolment form to the Methven Area Bus Group bus controller, who will contact you directly to confirm your enrolment and conditions/rules of travel.
+The school office then forwards your enrolment form to the Methven Area Bus Group Administrator, who will contact you directly to confirm your enrolment and conditions/rules of travel.

 The Methven Primary School office needs to be informed of any temporary changes to the afternoon school bus run including if your child will be absent or not traveling by bus on a particular day.
 Parents/caregivers can ring the school office to advise of these changes or use the bus book in the school office up until 3pm each day.
 Senior students are also able to sign themselves out on this book.
 Please ensure you keep your child’s bus traveling details up to date with the office.